Apply your photographic talents to the creation of a video

 Post-Production: You will learn the industry standard editing platform Adobe Premiere Pro.
 Two out of three films at Sundance 2020 were edited on Premiere.
 It’s an excellent program and basically a must know.
 If you don’t currently subscribe to Adobe’s Creative Cloud, you might consider ***subscribing for a single month (~$30) to test-drive the program during the edit portion of the workshop.
 Or you may elect to use Adobe’s free one-week trial period instead.
 (If you choose the free trial, be sure to wait until the 2nd week of this course begins before you make the downoad, as your free trial will expire after the 7-day period.)

 ***If you choose to subscribe to Premiere for one month for $30, be sure to select Monthly billing (not annual).
 If you do not wish to continue beyond that 1-month period, make sure to cancel your subscription before the month’s end.

 Instructor: Tom Donohue

 Tom Donohue is an award-winning, EMMY-nominated filmmaker with over 25 years of experience creating broadcast documentaries for such clients as National Geographic Television, The Discovery Channel, and PBS.
 His assignments have taken him from the war-torn streets of Afghanistan to Central American rainforests in search of jaguars.
 Recent National Geographic assignments have taken him to the North Pole to film “Land of the Polar Bear” and to the Galapagos Islands to produce environmental vignettes.
 Tom’s approach to filmmaking is holistic: He produces, shoots, writes and edits his own works.
-This will be Tom’s ninth year teaching a “soup to nuts” approach to filmmaking during the 4-Week Documentary Film School.
-Tom also leads our Travel Workshops in Cuba, Guatemala, Mexico and Argentina.
+Tom has taught at Maine Media since 2002 and also leads our Travel Workshops in Cuba, Guatemala, Mexico and Argentina.